 Every person has their own internal clock that regulates when they should do things like go to bed or eat meals.
 This clock also regulates your creativity.

 There are times during the day or night when you’re most creative and able to write well.
-(Our project manager really likes this book called The Power of When that has an entire chapter about the best time for you to be creative.)
+(Our project manager really likes this book called The Power of When which has an entire chapter about the best time for you to be creative.)
 Try scheduling your writing for the times when you work best.
 Doing so will help reduce frustration and the risk that you may give up.

 Follow content with related services or promotions